David Kilgour

-Member of Parliament
+Politics

-Kilgour was originally elected as a member of the Progressive Conservative Party in 1979.
-He first sought election in 1968 in the riding of Vancouver Centre as a Progressive Conservative.
-He did not run again until the 1979 election, in Edmonton; he won a seat this time and went on to serve as a member of parliament for about 27 years.
-In April 1990, he was expelled from the Tory national caucus after criticizing the Mulroney government's policies.
-He sat as an independent for several months before joining the Liberals.
+Kilgour unsuccessfully sought election in 1968 in the riding of Vancouver Centre as a Progressive Conservative.
+He ran again in the 1979 election, winning a seat in Edmonton.
+He went on to serve as a Member of Parliament for about 27 years.
+During his 27-year tenure, he crossed the floor two times, sitting first as a Conservative, then as an independent, and finally as a Liberal.

+In the Conservative governments of Joe Clark and Brian Mulroney he served as parliamentary secretary to the president of the Privy Council, the Minister for CIDA, the Minister of Indian and Northern Affairs, and the Minister of Transport.

+In April 1990, he was expelled from the Tory national caucus after criticizing Mulroney's government's policies.
+He sat as an independent for several months, before joining the Liberals.

-In the Liberal government, he served as the Deputy Speaker (1993–1997) and Chairman of Committees of the Whole of the House of Commons, Secretary of State (Latin America and Africa) (1997–2002), and Secretary of State (Asia-Pacific) (2002–2003).
-In the Conservative governments of Joe Clark and Brian Mulroney he served as Parliamentary Secretary to the President of the Privy Council, the Minister for CIDA, the Minister of Indian and Northern Affairs, and the Minister of Transport.
+In the Liberal government, he served as the Deputy Speaker (1993–1997) and Chairman of Committees of the Whole of the House of Commons, Secretary of state (Latin America and Africa) (1997–2002), and Secretary of State (Asia-Pacific) (2002–2003).

-As a Secretary of State, Kilgour was continuously vocal on many human rights violations around the world.
-In 2001 while visiting Zimbabwe, Kilgour was vocally critical of Mugabe's farm-invasions policy and pushed for increasing international pressure.
+As a Secretary of state, Kilgour was vocal on many human rights violations around the world.
+In 2001 while visiting Zimbabwe, Kilgour was vocally critical of Robert Mugabe's farm-invasions policy and pushed for increasing international pressure.
 In December 2004, he was among the Ukrainian election monitor delegation of the federal run-off elections.

 In April 2005, he received media attention when he speculated about quitting the Liberal Party because of his disgust with the sponsorship scandal, saying that the issue made Canada look like "a northern banana republic".
 On April 12, 2005, he announced that he would sit as an independent MP.
 He also cited Canada's lack of action on the crisis in Darfur, Sudan, as reasons for quitting.
-He asserted that he has no plans to move back to the Conservatives, and stated that he had no plans to run for re-election.
+He asserted that he had no plans to either join the reorganized Conservative Party of Canada or to run for re-election.

-From 1979 to 1988, he represented the riding of Edmonton—Strathcona, but with shifting constituency lines moved to the Edmonton Southeast in 1988, and then again to Edmonton—Mill Woods—Beaumont in 2004, which he represented until he retired from politics at the 2006 election.
+From 1979 to 1988, he represented the riding of Edmonton Strathcona, but with shifting constituency lines moved to Edmonton Southeast in 1988, and then again to Edmonton—Mill Woods—Beaumont in 2004, which he represented until he retired from politics at the 2006 election.

 Because of the unusual structure of the 38th House of Commons, in May 2005, David Kilgour's lone vote had the power to bring down or support the government.
 He used this influence to urge the Martin government to send peacekeepers to Darfur.
 He was an endorser of the Genocide Intervention Network.
-Then-Prime Minister Paul Martin agreed to send humanitarian support but in the end, no peacekeepers were sent.
+Prime Minister Paul Martin agreed to send humanitarian support but in the end, no peacekeepers were sent.

+Electoral history

+As a Conservative, Kilgour was elected in the riding of Edmonton Strathcona in 1979, 1980, and 1984, and in Edmonton Southeast in 1988.
+After switching to the Liberals, he was elected in 1993, 1997, and 2000, and in Edmonton—Mill Woods—Beaumont in 2004.